adcosta/core-emulator-setup/README.md

 ## Uninstall

-If something goes wrong during install, while intallation script can deal with another install attempt, it is maybe easier to simply renmove everything and try again:
+If something goes wrong during install, while the intallation script can deal with another install attempt, it is maybe easier to simply renmove everything and try again: